 - Have your range installed and properly grounded by a qualified installer, in accordance with the Installation Instructions.
 Any adjustment and service should be performed only by qualified gas range installers or service technicians. - Do not attempt to repair or replace any part of your range unless it is specifically recommended in this manual.
-All other service should be referred to a qualified technician. - Plug your range into a 120-volt grounded outlet only.
+All other service should be referred to a qualified technician. - A WARNING: NEVER use this appliance as a space heater to heat or warm the room.
+Doing so may result in carbon monoxide poisoning and overheating of the oven. - Plug your range into a 120-volt grounded outlet only.
 Do not remove the round grounding prong from the plug.
 If in doubt about the grounding of the home electrical system, it is your personal responsibility and obligation to have an ungrounded outlet replaced with a properly grounded, three-prong outlet in accordance with the National Electrical Code.
 Do not use an extension cord with this appliance.